 On April 20, three MBU psychology majors presented their senior theses at the L. Starling Reid Undergraduate Psychology Conference at the University of Virginia.
 After a competitive selection process, this annual conference highlights outstanding empirical research conducted by undergraduate scholars in psychology.

-Students who earn a place on the Fall 2016 Honors List at Mary Baldwin University must earn grade point averages of 3.75 to 4.00.
+Students who earn a place on the Spring 2019 Honors List at Mary Baldwin University must earn grade point averages of 3.75 to 4.00.
 To be eligible, a student must be a degree candidate and must have earned at least 12 semester hours for the grading period.

 Angela Johnson has been accepted as a summer internship at the Florida Mental Health Institute at the University of South Florida, a competitive and prestigious position that will allow her to do research on minority mental health disparities.